Marwan al-Shehhi: August 2001

-According to librarian Kathleen Hensmen, Wail al-Shehri and Waleed al-Shehri used Internet access at Delray Beach Public Library in August 2001, where they may have been looking at information on crop dusting.
-They reportedly left the library with a third middle-eastern man, thought to be Marwan al-Shehhi, whom Hensmen claimed asked her for the name of a local restaurant.
-Staff at Shuckum's Oyster Pub and Seafood Grill in Hollywood, Florida claimed they recognized both Atta and Marwan as two of the people who had been at the restaurant on either 7 or 8 September.
-While there are varying stories about Atta's activities, all sources indicate that al-Shehhi drank rum and coke while talking to the others.
-On 9 September, they flew to Boston.
-The next day, al-Shehhi and three of the other hijackers, Fayez Banihammad, Mohand al-Shehri, and Satam al-Suqami, shared a room at the Milner Hotel in Boston.

 September 11 attacks and death

+On 9 September, al-Shehhi flew from Florida to Boston and stayed in the Milner Hotel where he shared a room with 3 other hijackers, Satam al-Suqami, Fayez Banihammad, and Mohand al-Shehri, and it is also known that on 10 September al-Shehhi had received a phone call from Abdulaziz al-Omari.
+The call lasted 4 minutes and it remains unknown to authorities as to what the men discussed.

-At 5:01 AM on the morning of September 11 Al-Shehhi in Boston received a phone call from Flight 93 hijacker pilot Ziad Jarrah in Newark.
-The five minute long call would be the last time Jarrah and Al-Shehhi spoke and is believed by authorities to be the two confirming to one another that the attacks were ready to begin.
+At 5:01 a.m. on the morning of 11 September, Al-Shehhi in Boston received a phone call from Flight 93 hijacker pilot Ziad Jarrah in Newark.
+The call would be the last time Jarrah and al-Shehhi spoke and is believed by authorities to be the two confirming to one another that the attacks were ready to begin.

 After arriving at Logan International Airport later that morning, al-Shehhi made a call to Mohamed Atta lasting from 6:52 to 6:55, who was elsewhere in the same airport as both American 11 and United 175 were to fly from Logan to Los Angeles International Airport.
 The call is believed to have served the same purpose as Al-Shehhi's earlier call to Jarrah.

-Between 7:23 and 7:28, the five hijackers each boarded the plane, with Al-Shehhi taking his seat in 6C.
+Between 7:23 and 7:28, the five hijackers each boarded the plane, with al-Shehhi taking his seat in 6C.
 The plane became airborne at 8:14, only to be hijacked 28 minutes after takeoff.
-The terrorists gained access to the cockpit through unknown means and murdered both pilots, allowing Al-Shehhi to assume control of the flight.
+The terrorists gained access to the cockpit through unknown means and murdered both pilots, allowing al-Shehhi to assume control of the flight.
 Shortly after the hijacking, the plane came close to colliding with another aircraft in the vicinity, Delta Airlines Flight 2315.
-Approaching New York City, Al-Shehhi saw smoke and fire pouring southeast from the World Trade Center's North Tower after it was struck by Flight 11 at 8:46 a.m., and narrowly avoided a second mid-air collision with Midwest Express Flight 7 as he descended northeast toward the South Tower of the World Trade Center.
+Approaching New York City, al-Shehhi saw smoke and fire pouring southeast from the World Trade Center's North Tower after it was struck by Flight 11 at 8:46 am, and narrowly avoided a second mid-air collision with Midwest Express Flight 7.